 Close out Q1 with a revenue spike: 13 creative St. Patrick’s Day email examples

-Image is split diagonally down the middle between a light sage background on the left and a darker sage background on the right.
+Toward the right side, image is split diagonally down the middle between a light sage background on the left and a darker sage background on the right.
 The copy on the image reads, "Creative St. Patrick's Day campaign examples," with the font changing from dark to light sage when it hits the diagonal divider line.
-On the right side of the image, in smaller black font, copy reads, "Close out Q1 with a revenue spike."

 St. Patrick’s Day saw a massive spike in celebration in 2023.